-Since 2005, Sally has worked with New York Times-reviewed authors, literary agents, and self-published writers and professionals.
-She was also a story editor for Narrative Magazine.
+Since 2007, Sally has worked with New York Times-reviewed authors, self-published writers and professionals, including a 2016 nominee for National Book Award.
+She served as story editor for Narrative Magazine for five years.
 (Read what people have to say about her work here.)

 Before she found her calling as an author (published novel Consolations), editor, and book coach, Sally enjoyed a successful 17 year marketing career as a publicist and award-winning copywriter in Silicon Valley where she honed her communications skills.